 Years ago, we emailed a good friend a set of data comparing Republican and Democratic economic performance since the Carter years.
-Our friend was a Republican.
-As far as we know he still is, but he wasn’t fond of the results.
+Our friend, a committed Republican, wasn’t fond of the results.
 He sent a reply that read, “I think I can tell when someone’s cherry-picked the data.”

-For the record, we on The Other Side let the numbers speak for themselves, but we’ve been on the lookout ever since for simple, straightforward metrics that shed a brighter light on the GOP’s economy-management expertise.
-As luck would have it, we stumbled across a Wikipedia piece titled, “Jobs Created during US Presidential Terms.”
-The article covers a lot of ground, but one part in particular caught our eye: a chart showing average annual nonfarm job growth per presidential term.
+For the record, we of The Near-Cana Gazette let the numbers speak for themselves, but we’ve been on the lookout ever since for simple, straightforward metrics that shed a brighter light on the GOP’s economy-management expertise.
+As luck would have it, Miranda stumbled across a Wikipedia piece titled, “Jobs Created during US Presidential Terms.”
+The article covers a great deal of ground, but one section in particular caught our eye: a chart showing average annual non-farm job growth per presidential term.

-According to Wikipedia, the annual Rate of nonfarm job growth per presidential term since 1977 was as follows:
+According to Wikipedia, the annual Rate of non-farm job growth per presidential term since 1977 but prior to th=was as follows:

 |GW Bush I||GOP||2001-05||0.02%|